emilroy4/MV-C21716601/MusicVisuals-master/README.md

     }
 ```

-Then finally in the draw method, the variable and the method used to created the shapes are called and to this I used a switch statement:
+Then finally in the draw method, the variable and the method used to created the visuals are called and to this we used a switch statement:

 ```Java
 public void draw()